MicrosoftDocs/entra-docs/docs/global-secure-access/how-to-configure-web-content-filtering.md

 1. Enter a name, select a [web category](reference-web-content-filtering-categories.md), and then select **Add**.
 1. Select **Next** to review the policy and then select **Create policy**.

-## Create a policy profile to assign / link policies to a profile
+## Create a security profile to assign / link policies to a profile
-Create a policy profile to assign, or link, policies with a profile.
+Create a security profile to assign, or link, policies with a profile.

 > [!NOTE]
-> To learn more about Microsoft Entra Conditional Access policy profiles, see [Building a Conditional Access policy](/azure/active-directory/conditional-access/concept-conditional-access-policies).
+> To learn more about Microsoft Entra Conditional Access security profiles, see [Building a Conditional Access policy](/azure/active-directory/conditional-access/concept-conditional-access-policies).

 1. In the Microsoft Entra admin center, navigate to **Global Secure Access** > **Security profiles**.
 1. Select **Create profile**.